Left Brain Right Brain - Financial PerformanceWhy 'left brain' and 'right brain' people need each other.

 It's sad to see Aussie icon Lisa Ho Designs go into Voluntary Administration.
 An article in The New Zealand Financial Review by Anne Hyland, prompted me to come up with some observations around financial performance and a ‘high level’ checklist to avoid this experience.

 The key message here is the need for teamwork between ‘left’ and ‘right’ brain people.
 Lisa Ho is evidently a ‘right brain’, creative person, with a loyal following amongst clients and the fashion industry.
-Whilst Lisa was described as ‘business savvy’, what appears, to have been missing, was ‘strategic business’ planning and implementation – the ‘left brain’.
+Whilst Lisa was described as ‘business savvy’, what appears, to have been missing, was ‘strategic business’ planning and implementation – the ‘left brain’, resilting in poor financial performance.

 - - Get your accounts into shape – not just for compliance, but for day to day management.